-5. Students/employees with disabilities are responsible for identifying themselves to the campus Disability Services Coordinator/Director of Human Resources in order to assure timely provision of accommodations.
+- 5. Students/employees with disabilities are responsible for identifying themselves to the campus Disability Services Coordinator/Director of Human Resources in order to assure timely provision of accommodations.
 Students should register with the Disability Services Office and make requests for accommodations prior to the beginning of the term.
-Students/employees with sensory impairments should request accommodations at least 6 weeks prior to the beginning of the term.
+Students/employees with sensory impairments should request accommodations at least 6 weeks prior to the beginning of the term. - 6.
+Students must provide documentation of a disability no later than midterm (posted last day to drop/withdraw from classes) in order to receive services for that semester.